Filing a new court case

 - Joint Petition/Motion to Change a Judgment/Temporary Order (CJD 124)

-- Agreement to Change a Judgment/Temporary Order (CJD 311)
+- Notarized Agreement to Change a Judgment/Temporary Order (CJD 311)

-- If there are children listed: Child Care or Custody Disclosure Affidavit.
+- If there are children involved and under 18: Child Care or Custody Disclosure Affidavit.
 In cases involving a child, use this form to tell the court about any other open or closed cases involving the child.
 You must file the Affidavit in cases involving the care, custody, visitation, or change of name of a child.
 See Trial Court Rule IV for more details.

 - Supplemental Child Care or Custody Disclosure Affidavit.
 In cases involving more than 4 children, use this form along with the Child Care or Custody Affidavit for additional space to tell the court about any other open or closed cases.
 See Trial Court Rule IV for more details.